-In Fig. 4c,d this effect is clarified graphically.
+In Figs. 4(c) and 4(d). this effect is clarified graphically.
 Here, the goal is to send a packet from the source node labeled S to the target node labeled T. There is only one correct path, passing through node A. In the original metric space, due to fluctuations, the source node is also connected to node B, even though it lies far away from it.
 As B lies closer to the target, the packet will get forwarded there.
 There is, however, no connection between B and T and so the packet gets dropped.
 In the case of the inferred coordinates, node B gets placed closer to the source, and further from the target, in accordance with its connectivity.
 Node A now lies closer to the target than B does, and so a successful routing is achieved.

-C. Real Networks
+C. Real networks

-So far our study has been based on analyzing artificial networks generated from the \mathbb{S}^1 -model.
-In the following, we show that many real networks are best described by the region $\beta < 1$.
-In the case of real networks, the theoretical transition point $\beta'c = 2/\gamma$ between the non- and quasi-geometric regions is less useful as it is mostly not possible to accurately extract the exponent γ .
-We therefore define a new classification of three distinct types of networks.
-Type I networks are classified by Mercator as being effectively non-geometric, i.e. their clustering can be explained by the configuration model.
-Type II networks live in the region $\beta < 1$, but Mercator is still able to determine their temperature as they have significantly more clustering than one would expect from a network generated by the configuration model.
-These networks can be considered quasi-geometric.
-Finally, type III net-
+So far, our study has been based on analyzing artificial networks generated from the $\mathbb{S}^1$ model.
+In the following, we show that many real networks are best described by the region $\beta \leq 1$ .
+In the case of real networks, the theoretical transition point $\beta'c = 2/\gamma$ between the non- and quasigeometric regions is less useful as it is mostly not possible to accurately extract the exponent $\gamma$ .
+We therefore define a classification of three distinct types of networks.
+Type-I networks are classified by Mercator as being effectively nongeometric, i.e., their clustering can be explained by the configuration model.
+Type-II networks live in the region $\beta \leq 1$ , but Mercator is still able to determine their temperature as they have significantly more clustering than one would expect from a network generated by the configuration model.
+These networks can be considered quasigeometric.
+Finally, type-III networks are those network that have $\beta > 1$ and are, thus, fully geometric.